jmglov/blambda/examples/s3-lister-pod/README.md

-# Blambda example: listing S3 objects
+# Blambda example: listing S3 objects using a pod

-This example uses the [awyeah-api](https://github.com/grzm/awyeah-api) library to list objects in the S3 bucket of your choosing.
+This example uses the [tzzh/aws](https://github.com/tzzh/pod-tzzh-aws) pod to list objects in the S3 bucket of your choosing.

 ## Building and deploying